Word Games

 Midlevel Tactics and Attempted Justifications

-Midlevels hiding behind those in the field they abandoned was demonstrated by a social media post by Arizona association of nurse anesthetists who claimed to have “thoroughly reviewed the website and bullet points of the Hospitalists (sic) Union…” They indicate, “AZANA will continue to work with all APRN groups and the Arizona Board of Nursing to protect our profession against organizations that openly disregard the nursing profession.”
-Oddly enough, although claiming to have “thoroughly reviewed the website” of The Hospitalist's Union, they appear to have missed the passage that indicates, “The Hospitalist’s Union wholeheartedly advocates for nurses alongside doctors.”
-This lack of attention to detail is troubling as it is a false representation of The Hospitalist’s Union and demonstrates the lack of attention to detail by this midlevel association and corroborates the aforementioned points.
+Midlevels hiding behind those in the field they abandoned was demonstrated by a social media post by Arizona association of nurse anesthetists who claimed to have “thoroughly reviewed the website and bullet points" of an organization representing doctors.
+They indicated, “AZANA will continue to work with all APRN groups and the Arizona Board of Nursing to protect our profession against organizations that openly disregard the nursing profession.”
+Oddly enough, although claiming to have “thoroughly reviewed the website” of an organization representing doctors, they appear to have missed the passage that indicated that the organization representing doctors “wholeheartedly advocates for nurses alongside doctors.”
+This lack of attention to detail is troubling as it is a false representation of the organization representing doctors and demonstrates the lack of attention to detail by this midlevel association and thus corroborates the aforementioned points.

 “The nurses who choose to become midlevels view this change in their career